-Healthy Housing Workforce Toolkit
+Healthy Housing Workforce Toolkit: Monitor & Evaluate

-Ongoing monitoring and evaluations help determine if a program is achieving its intended outcomes and help programs engage in continual quality improvements.
+Ongoing monitoring and evaluations help determine if a program is achieving its intended outcomes and ensure programs engage in continual quality improvements.
 Developed programs incorporate key performance indicators (KPI) to measure the success of the program.
 For example, some healthy housing workforce programs use the number of certifications awarded each year, the number of job placements and the number of completed remediated homes as indicators to determine the impact of the program.

 Key performance indicators often shift over time.
 New programs focus on outcomes and deliverables that are easier to evaluate like whether recruitment numbers were met while established programs can set more ambitious valuation goals, such as comparing the costs and benefits of alternative strategies.
 Evaluation metrics require a framework to assess the overall quality of the program.
 For example, some general standards include: